rsnobles/website-template/DEVELOPMENT.md

 ### Real-time preview on a remote environment

-You can edit the site on GitHub web GUI and preview the changes on a remote environment.
+You can edit the site on GitHub web GUI and preview changes on a remote environment.
 This is how you enable preview for dev environment:

 1. Enable build webhook by editing `scripts/helm-dev.yaml`.
 2. Enable builds for all branches by changing `ci_exec_build=false` to `ci_exec_build=true` in `taito-config.sh`.
 This is required because GitHub web GUI does not support merging with fast-forward.